New IBC Protocols & Renewals

 You may clone the previous protocol and revise with updated information instead of recreating the entire protocol.
 We will send instructions for how to do this within your automated renewal notice email.
 Please be aware that section requests may have updated wording in the newly cloned application so each section should be reviewed to ensure that any transferred information from an expiring application is relevant to any potential new wording within the application.

-When you clone a protocol, it will generate a new unique protocol ID.
 Even after a renewal has been submitted, eProtocol will continue to send automated expiration notice emails.
 If you have successfully submitted your renewal application, you can disregard these expiration notice emails.
 The protocol event column in eProtocol will say “SUBMITTED” if the application was successfully submitted in the system.
 See the Post Submission Process for more details on how to check the status of the application.

-Failing to Complete a Renewal
+Failure to Complete a Renewal

-If you allow the protocol to expire, we will classify the study as "inactive."
+If you allow a protocol to expire, we will classify the study as "inactive."
 All activities involving recombinant/synthetic nucleic acid (r/sNA) molecules, infectious agents, and biological toxins must cease if you have a lapse in IBC approval.
+Contact us at [email protected] or (612) 626-2161 for guidance on reactivating a study.